D-D-Read/KanPi/README.md

 ### Communication Interfaces

-- **SparkFun OBD-II UART Board (ELM327)**: For accessing the vehicle's OBD-II system via UART, simplifying the process of reading diagnostic information.
-- **CAN Bus Module**: A module like the MCP2515 CAN Bus Module with an SPI interface, compatible with the Raspberry Pi Pico, for accessing the vehicle's CAN network directly.
+- **SparkFun OBD-II UART Board (ELM327)**: Utilized for simplified communication with the vehicle’s OBD-II system, providing access to a wide range of diagnostic information over UART.
+This includes direct access to CAN bus data through the ELM327 chip’s capability to communicate over the vehicle's CAN network, abstracting the complexity of direct CAN protocol handling.

 ### Display Options